Inside Patna’s exam hub, where a million hopes die every year

 The Railways has long held the reputation of being India’s biggest public sector employer.
 Its lower-ranking jobs are particularly sought after by rural aspirants from Bihar, because they do not require proficiency in English.

 Of the vacancies that were announced in 2019, 35,208 were under the non-technical popular category, or NTPC, for Group C positions like junior clerk, time keeper, commercial apprentice and traffic assistant.
-At least 1.25 crore students applied for these posts, a mix of graduates and those who had completed Class 12 – more than 350 applicants for each post.
+At least 1.25 crore students applied for these posts, a mix of graduates and those who had completed Class 12.

 The remaining 1.3 lakh vacancies were under the Group D category, for helpers, porters, gatemen, sanitation workers and other labourers.
 A total of 1.45 crore applicants applied for these posts – a large number likely in common with the pool of NTPC applicants.